LeeCampbell/IntroToRx/content/08_Partitioning.md

         .Skip(1));
 ```

-This uses [`Select` (introduced in the Transformation chapter)](06_Transformation.md#select) to apply processing to each group that comes out of `perShipObservables`.
+This uses [`Select`](06_Transformation.md#select) (introduced in the Transformation chapter) to apply processing to each group that comes out of `perShipObservables`.
 Remember, each such group represents a distinct ship, so the callback we've passed to `Select` here will be invoked exactly once for each ship.
-This means it's now fine for us to use `DistinctUntilChanged`—the input this example supplies to `DistinctUntilChanged` is a sequence representing the messages from just one ship, so this will tell us when that ship changes it status.
+This means it's now fine for us to use `DistinctUntilChanged`—the input this example supplies to `DistinctUntilChanged` is a sequence representing the messages from just one ship, so this will tell us when that ship changes its status.
 This is now able to do what we want because each ship gets its own instance of `DistinctUntilChanged`.

 At this point we have an observable sequence of observable sequences.
 The outer sequence produces a nested sequence for each distinct ship that it sees, and that nested sequence will report `NavigationStatus` changes for that particular ship.